matildeec/ProLiFIC/README.md

 **ProLiFIC (Procedural Lawmaking Flow in Italian Chambers)** is a comprehensive dataset documenting the Italian legislative process from 1987 to 2022, spanning from **Legislature X (1987–1992)** to **Legislature XVIII (2018–2022)**.
 - ProLiFIC has been built using unstructured textual data (_preparatory works_) available in [Normattiva](https://www.normattiva.it/).
   - As of the time of writing, these are all the complete legislatures available in Normattiva which have been equipped with _Preparatory works_
-  - We plan to update the dataset we data on newly completed legislatures will be available
+  - We plan to update the dataset when data on newly completed legislatures will be available

 Developed to support **Process Mining (PM)** analyses in legal settings, ProLiFIC converts unstructured legislative records into structured, machine-readable event logs.